DebruilleNeuro/VisageJPE_72/README.md

 This dataset contains data from 2 different experiments with the same experimental conditions: Lenne et al. (submitted) and Jarry et al. (submitted), n=32 and n=40 respectively.

-Stimulus: Paires of participants were simultaneously presented with neutral faces.
+Stimulus: Paires of participants were presented with neutral faces.
 Task: Memorization